concinim/wh-acd/dr.md

 #### Recovery
 {: recovery}
 The instance owner must ensure the custom cartridge is available in the new location prior to recovering an existing {{site.data.keyword.wh-acd_short}} instance.
-Instance owner can perform the following steps to recover an existing instance:
+The following steps can be performed for recovery:

   1. Provision a new instance of the {{site.data.keyword.wh-acd_full}} service in a different region.
   2. Deploy your existing cartridge files to the new service instance.